dnsimple/dnsimple-developer/README.md

 ## Development

-`nanoc` ships with an autocompiler that automatically compiles changes files on every HTTP request.
+`nanoc` ships with an autocompiler that automatically compiles changed files on every HTTP request.

     $ nanoc aco